Ankit-blip737/cascade-event-prediction/README.md

 ## 🗺️ MapMyIndia Partner Integration

-As per the partner guidelines, CASCADE **actively integrates the MapMyIndia (Mappls) REST API** into our backend core.
+As per the guidelines, CASCADE **actively integrates the MapMyIndia (Mappls) REST API** into our backend core.

-While the frontend 3D rendering uses standard WebGL, our backend **Decision Engine** leverages the MapMyIndia API to calculate exact distances, drive-times (ETAs), and accurate road-snapping for all recommended barricades and traffic diversions.
+our backend **Decision Engine** leverages the MapMyIndia API to calculate exact distances, drive-times (ETAs), and accurate road-snapping for all recommended barricades and traffic diversions.

 ---